By Skip Vaughn, AMCOMOctober 29, 2008

 Thirty people became charter members of what was then Lodge 1858 of the AFGE union.
 Glenn Test is believed to have been the first president.
 Another charter member, Dennis Garrison, became the third president and went on to serve as the national president of AFGE, which was organized in the 1930s.
 Thomas Childers was the longtime treasurer.

-A 50th anniversary celebration is planned for Nov.
-13 from 6-9 p.m. at the Holiday Inn Research Park, near Madison Square Mall.
-RSVP by Nov.
-3 by calling the union office at 876-4880.
-Cost is $25 per person.
+A 50th anniversary celebration was planned for Nov.
+13 at the Holiday Inn Research Park, near Madison Square Mall.

 "Everybody's invited," AFGE Local 1858 president Don Eiermann said.
 "This is a tribute to what we have as a result of their actions.
 And it says a lot about us.
 We started in a garage (50 years ago) and what we have is a nice organization now."